kraihan/kraihan.github.io/index.md

 - Computer vision for **image enhancement, recognition, and segmentation**
 - Generalizable and efficient machine learning for **medical AI**

-I am currently applying for **PhD programs for Fall 2026** in Electrical Engineering, Computer Engineering, and Computer Science.
+I am currently applying for **PhD programs for Fall 2026** in Electrical Engineering  and Computer Science.

 ---